Congreve rocket: Advantages

 The Congreve rocket offered significant tactical advantages in mobility and deployment speed.
 Requiring only lightweight frames or troughs for launch, they could be assembled and fired by small crews within minutes, far more rapidly than the cumbersome carriages and teams needed for field artillery.
+(Note: ' A hundred men on foot could hand-carry 10 frames and 300 light rockets to the front lines and discharge all 300 rockets in less than 10 minutes. ') A team of four horses could carry 4 frames and 72 projectiles, the same as a field piece.
 Their adaptability extended to naval applications, where rockets could be launched from ship rails or small boats without the recoil stability issues that plagued cannon fire at sea.

 The psychological effects of the rockets proved particularly valuable.
 Their audible ignition produced a distinctive shrill whistle, whilst visible smoke trails created an aura of unpredictability that induced panic, especially amongst troops and cavalry unfamiliar with the weapon.
 Eyewitness accounts from battles such as Leipzig in 1813 describe how massed rocket salvos caused horses to bolt and infantry to scatter due to the novel sensory effects rather than direct casualties.

 The sealed composition offered superior storage stability compared to loose gunpowder, with service records confirming functionality after prolonged warehousing even in damp maritime environments where conventional powder charges frequently failed.